luke-guan/aws-cognito-core-ui/docs/BasicUsage.md

 ClearUser
 ```

-Dispatch an action allowed by Estatus to change screens
+Dispatch an action allowed by Estatus to change screens.

 ```javascript
 import { useAuthDispatch, Estatus } from 'aws-cognito-core-ui';